dokipen/tubing/README.rst

     :target: http://tubing.readthedocs.org/en/latest

 Tubing is a Python I/O library.
-What makes tubing so freakin' cool is the gross abuse of the bitwise OR operator (|).
+What makes tubing so freakin' cool is the gross abuse of the bit-wise OR operator (|).
 Have you ever been writing python code and thought to yourself, "Man, this is great, but I really wish it was a little more like bash."
-Welp, we've made python a little more like bash.If you are a super lame nerd-kid, you can replace any of the bitwise ORs with the tube() function and pray we don't overload any other operators in future versions.
-If you do avoid the bitwise OR, we don't know if we want to hang out with you.
+Whelp, we've made python a little more like bash.If you are a super lame nerd-kid, you can replace any of the bit-wise ORs with the tube() function and pray we don't overload any other operators in future versions.
+If you do avoid the bit-wise OR, we don't know if we want to hang out with you.

 Tubing is pretty bare-bones at the moment.
 We've tried to make it easy to add